Nate1623/Nate1623-old/index.md

 ---
 title: My python project
+layout:
 ---

----
-layout
----

-this is the home page
+Here is my second project on Python, the fortune teller.